petk/php-build-system/docs/autotools.md

 of simplicity, we will use generic names here.
 When building PHP from source, one crucial requirement is a library containing development files.
 Such libraries are typically packaged under names like `libfoo-dev`, `libfoo-devel`, or similar conventions.
-For instance, to install the `libzip` library, you would look for the `libzip-dev` (or `libzip-devel`) package.
+For instance, to install the `libxml2` library, you would look for the `libxml2-dev` (or `libxml2-devel`) package.

 Required: